Mueller Southwest Greenway

 About the Location

-The greenway incorporates public art installations that complement the natural setting.
-Most notable is the 23-foot tall "Arachnophilia" sculpture by Houston artist Dixie Friend Gay, which depicts a giant spider with colorful glass gazing balls in its abdomen.
+As you explore, you'll encounter thoughtful art installations that complement the natural setting.
+The most eye-catching is surely "Arachnophilia" - a 23-foot tall spider sculpture by Houston artist Dixie Friend Gay, featuring colorful glass gazing balls embedded in its abdomen.

-The greenway was developed as part of the larger Mueller community project, which transformed the former Robert Mueller Municipal Airport site into a mixed-use urban village.
+This green space was created as part of the larger Mueller community development, transforming what was once the Robert Mueller Municipal Airport into a thoughtfully designed urban village where nature and city life coexist.

 All Features & Facilities